QuantDinger QuantDinger Docs

 def on_bar(ctx, bar):

-price = float(bar.close)
+price = float(bar.close or 0)

 return